5 effective ways to turn mistakes into life lessons

 Learning from our mistakes also teaches us about ourselves.
 How do we handle disappointment?
 Can we participate in an awkward conversation to explain an error?
 How much confidence do we have in ourselves?

 Getting hung-up on our mistakes can also hinder our personal goals.
-It is often the fear of making a mistake in the first place that may stop us from perusing something.
+It is often the fear of making a mistake in the first place that may stop us from pursuing something.
 Whether it’s embarking on a particular career path or travelling across the world, you might surprise yourself with how brave you can be if you accept that everyone makes mistake, rather than judging yourself for them.

 How to Turn Mistakes into Life Lessons